AzureForEducation/demo-botrecovery/README.md

 ### Creating a new Form

 Time to create our assessment form.
-We'll do that by navigating to O365 portal and selecting the Forms service.
+We'll do that by navigating to the O365 portal and selecting the Forms service.
 Once in there, click to create a new form.
 Then, add the following configuration:

 * **Title**: Course's Evaluation - Americas University

 * **Description**: Dear student, this is the annual "Course's Evaluation" initiative promoted by Americas University.
 We have only one goal with that: do offer the under-graduation courses.
-Because of this, we ask you to answer this 10 quick questions.
-It will be extremely valuable for us and will take only 5 min of you time.
+Because of this, we ask you to answer this ten quick questions.
+It will be precious for us and will take only 5 min of your time.
 Thanks!

-* **Qustions**: Add 12 questions respecting the configuration below.
+* **Questions**: Add 12 questions respecting the configuration below.

     <img src="https://raw.githubusercontent.com/AzureForEducation/demo-botrecovery/master/Img/form-question1.PNG" width="500" />